-Two main threads converge in developing this prototype system: the yearning – which has companied almost all of my electronic compositions since the early 1990s – that the origin of sound should coincide with the locus of the instrument that generates the vibrations, and my experience with GENESIS and the synthesis for physical models.
+Two main threads converge in developing this prototype system: the yearning – which has companied almost all of my electronic compositions since the early 1990s – that the origin of sound should coincide with the locus of the instrument that generates the vibrations, and my experience with GENESIS software and the computer sound synthesis by means of physical models.

-Elettronica Portativa should be presented by the artist with the aim to show and discuss features, possibilities, limits and practical behaviour of the system and trigger future developments and collaborations.
-In this contest a première of a composition for Baroque Cello and GENESIS sounds should be scheduled.
+Elettronica Portativa should be presented by the artist with the aim to show and discuss features, possibilities, limits and practical behaviour of the system and trigger future developments and collaborations."

 In this context, a première of a composition for Baroque Cello performance by Nicolas Castagné and GENESIS sounds by Giuseppe Gavazza have been performed durinf the EASTN-DC AGORA Creative in Grenoble in November 2019.